bellingcat/google-apps-script/auto-backup/README.md

 ### Goal
-For when you need to regularly backup google docs into a google drive folder
+For when you need to regularly back up google docs into a google drive folder

 ### Features:
-* backup any google file
+* back up any google file
 * choose a custom backup schedule per file(s)
 * optionally: delete backups older than `X` days